About

-Founded in 1974 by the late Fumio Toyoda Shihan, the Northwestern Aikido Club (formally Zanshinkan dojo) is a club dedicated to practicing the martial art of aikido.
+Founded in 1974 by the late Shihan Fumio Toyoda, the Northwestern University Aikido Club (formally Zanshinkan dojo) is a club dedicated to practicing the martial art of aikido.
 All Northwestern undergraduates, graduate students, staff members, and faculty are welcome to join the club.
-No experience is necessary and you may join during any time of the year.
+No experience is necessary, and you may join during any time of the year.

 If you decide to join, club dues are only $35 per quarter.
+Ranked members are expected to maintain a current membership with Shimbokukai, the Aikido organization we are affiliated with (dues are $50 per year).
 Members may attend as few or as many classes per week as fits their schedule.
+Update for 2020: Club dues are currently being waived because of the pandemic.
+Ranked member should still maintain their Shimbokukai memberships.

 For information on our instructors please visit the People section.